Raheem-student/social-engeeniring/README.md

 Site updates: I have fixed all the page links, now the browsing just works.
 Sub-menu of the attacks pages sorted alphabeticly.
 I added the same style for it (radius corners), to stay on the theme.
 Fixed issue with Waterhole wideo not displaying.
 All embeded videos should go in a "div class="video box"" so it can be easier for Ala to style.

-Added social media buttons to the footer.
-Got everything, but the tiktok account, and could use some style.
+Fixed the main menue page boxes, now they are clickable.
+Added social media buttons to the footer (got everything, but the tiktok account), and they could use some style.